Video Game / Wings Of Ge Ne Sis

 - Girl with Psycho Weapon: Sisily wields a huge Carrot Rocket launcher.

-- HP to One: Zodiac Memory can do this to you.
+- HP to 1: Zodiac Memory can do this to you.

 - Idiosyncratic Difficulty Names: Pleasant Dream, Lucid Dream and Nightmare.